 In the centre of ‘De Manteling van Walcheren’, between the town of Oostkapelle and the seaside resort of Domburg, lies country estate Hoogduin.
 It consists of three former country seats: Hof Landlust, Hof Hooge Duijn and Hof Duijnvliet.
 Surveys of the grounds revealed the exact locations of almost all landscape elements: its lanes, its ponds and its Grand Canals.

 Apart from these heritage values, the site’s ecology has also been restored.
 To reinforce the ecology, a new routing was designed, more limited and logical than the original.
-As a result, visitors can still visit the dunes, but ecological recovery is also made possible.
+As a result, visitors can still hace access to the dunes, but ecological recovery is also made possible.

 – Jan Willem Bosch, Landschapsarchitect BoschSlabbers